Sakegawa: Demographics

 Per Japanese census data, the population of Sakegawa has declined by more than half from its peak around 1950.

 History

 The area of present-day was Sakegawa part of ancient Dewa Province.
 After the start of the Meiji period, the area became part of Mogami District, Yamagata Prefecture.
 The village of Sakegawa was established on December 1, 1954 by the merger of the villages of Toyota and Toyosato, both from Mogami District.

 Economy

 The economy of Sakegawa is based on agriculture.
 The town is famous for nameko mushrooms, of which it produces a substantial percentage for Yamagata Prefecture.
 The town's other main exports are rice and flowers, such as roses and gentians.
 Sakegawa is also well known for fishing, with the Salmon Festival (鮭祭り) being held at Eco Park every October.
+The village is promoting agritourism ("green tourism") to increase revenues.
+Commerce is strongly dependent on the neighboring Shinjo city, but many residents also go to Mamurogawa town for shopping as there are no large commercial facilities such as supermarkets in the village.

 Education

 Sakegawa has one public elementary school and one public middle school operated by the village government.
+The village does not have a high school.